AfterPythonOrg/afterpython/afterpython/doc/myst.md

 ## Jupyter Notebook
 The [MyST Document Engine][MyST Overview] can parse [Jupyter Notebook]s and render them as HTML.
 This means you can write content in both MyST Markdown and Jupyter Notebooks—`afterpython` will organize and render them together as part of your project website.

+### Notebook Cell Tags
+You can add tags to notebook cells to control their behavior.
+For example, you can add the `hide-input` tag to a cell to hide the input of the cell.

+*See [Notebook Cell Tags](https://mystmd.org/guide/notebook-configuration#tbl-notebook-cell-tags) for more details.*

 ### Molab Badge

 If the [environment variable](references/environment_variables.md) `AP_MOLAB_BADGE` is set to `1`, `afterpython` automatically adds [molab] badges to Jupyter Notebooks during the build process.